contagon/handbook/handbook/9-relief-society.md

 ### 9.6.1 Members with Disabilities

 The Relief Society presidency gives particular care to members with disabilities.
-For information about helping these members, see [disability.ChurchofJesusChrist.org] and [38.8.26].
+For information about helping these members, see [disability.ChurchofJesusChrist.org]; see also [38.8.27] in this handbook.

 ### 9.6.2 Literacy